Type: Multi Family - New Construction

 530 Dickens is a new four-unit multi-family building that aims to contribute to an already established architectural dialogue within its neighborhood context.
 It is situated on a beautiful tree lined street, nested between two noteworthy dwellings which respectively represent two periods of our city’s history.
 As a result of the Chicago fire of 1871 and subsequent street re-planning, the building site is rather atypical in shape.
 The southern pedestrian edge maintains an average Chicago lot dimension, yet the property steps and widens as it opens toward the rear.

-Tasked to construct four duplex units with dedicated parking on a site with adjacent buildings located directly on the property line yielded an unexpected project outcome.
-We utilized the side yard setback for an exterior circulation corridor, locating the primary vertical interior circulation at the middle of the building footprint, the wider section of the plan.
-In this entry procession, we considered the poetic nature of the existing masonry walls as part of the pedestrian experience.
-In juxtaposing the new, more refined masonry, with the old Chicago common brick we intended to create lasting impressions on both the homeowners and their visitors as they move between the two time periods.
+Tasked to design four duplex units with dedicated parking on an irregular site with adjacent buildings located directly on the property line, yielded unique challenges and a sectional project outcome.
+We utilized the side yard setback as exterior circulation corridor leading to the main building entry and positioned the primary interior vertical circulation at the middle of the building footprint, the widest section of the site.
+The entry procession considered the poetic nature of historic masonry walls as part of the pedestrian experience.
+In juxtaposing the new, more refined masonry, with the old Chicago common brick, we intended to create lasting impressions on both the homeowners and their visitors as they move between the two time periods of construction, generations apart.

 Furthermore, the building is organized as a series of overlapping Tetris-like dwelling spaces.
 The sleeping rooms are located towards the front, the narrowest section of the building, while the living spaces were placed at the back, where the lot opens up considerably.
 This arrangement enabled us to efficiently distribute the required building area, meeting zoning height constraints while maximizing for daylight within this bounding lot.
 In addition, this stacking approach was optimal in providing views and light in each living space, capturing all four orientations.
 Balconies and terraces are integrated at both ends of the building, promoting social connectivity with the surrounding context and creating opportunity for cross ventilation within each unit.